-Lost mail causes Cedar Bluff's Fire Department to lose funds
+Lost mail causes Cedar Bluffs Fire Department to lose funds

 Chief Benke wants the donation requests located.

-“That the postal service finds our letters that they have somewhere and I want them to send them out because I know these people, they’re good people and they will still donate,” said Benke.
+“That the postal service finds our letters that they have somewhere and I want them to send them out because I know these people.
+They’re good people and they will still donate,” said Benke.

-Tammy Mallum, a Woodcliff resident agrees.
+Tammy Mallum, a Woodcliff resident, agrees.

 “Yes a lot of people would, they’re very good about contributing to causes like that,” said Woodcliff.

-A spokesperson with the Postal Service told 6 News that they take lost mail very seriously and an investigation is underway to find the missing letters.
+A spokesperson with the Postal Service told 6 News that they take lost mail very seriously and an investigation is under way to find the missing letters.